 Serving the same general purpose as Goodreads (a 5-star rating system, reviews, lists), Letterboxd is aimed at the review of movies instead of books.
 Letterboxd can also connect to Twitter and Facebook, allowing users to view films mentioned by friends.

-Book Finder searches AbeBooks and several other websites to find the best price possible for the book you need.
+Book Finder searches several other websites to find the best price possible for the book you need.
 My experience is that the best results usually come from AbeBooks, but double-checking on BookFinder could save you a few dollars from time to time.

 Book Sale Finder, as the name implies, helps you find book sales.
 It covers the entire United States, with each state having its own dedicated page.
 On each page, you can find posted local sales sorted by date and city as well as lists of bookstores and ongoing sales.